 If you display upcoming events on your WordPress website, there’s a good chance you’re using The Events Calendar or Events Calendar Pro plugins.
 These are probably the most popular WordPress event plugins.
 You can use them to display basic events, or combine them with other plugins by the same company to take bookings online.

 The Events Calendar provides a choice of views for existing events, new events and overall event management.
 You can list events as a basic list or on a calendar.
 Events Calendar Pro also has extra views such as map view.

 But what happens if you have loads of events and want to display them in a more compact format?
 What if you need extra search options and filters to make it easy for attendees to find your events?
 The default views use a lot of space and are no use for listing events as a more comprehensive directory or database of events.
 One option is to create a custom template or customise one of the default views.
 However, this requires coding expertise and isn't realistic for everyone.

-In this post, I’ll teach you how to use the Posts Table Pro plugin to display your events in an interactive list or table.
+In this tutorial, I’ll teach you how to use the Posts Table Pro plugin to display events in an interactive list or table.
 You'll still benefit from all the other event-related features provided by Events Calendar Pro.
 However, Posts Table Pro lets you list your Events Calendar events in an even more comprehensive format.

 (Note: I’ve focussed on events added using the Events Calendar or Events Calendar Pro WordPress plugins – not other plugins like Event Espresso or Events Manager.
 See below for tips on creating a table using other events plugins.)

 Why display events in a table?